-The project where the representatives of the Z generation solve real business cases using design thinking.
+The project where the representatives of the Z generation solve real business cases using design-thinking.
+Read all the materials online on Platfor.ma.

 The project started 1 year ago 12 students participated 4 companies were provided with solutions participant